You can add value to your Teachers’ pension by transferring former pension rights

 5. Await confirmation

 When we receive your election for the transfer to go ahead, we’ll request payment from your former provider.
-When we receive the transfer payment, your pension record will be updated and we’ll confirm the completion.
+When we receive the transfer payment, your pension record will be updated and we’ll confirm the transfer is complete.

-Your actual membership credit will, of course, depend on the actual transfer payment received from your previous scheme.
+Your membership credit will depend on the actual transfer payment received from your previous provider.
 In some cases, this may differ from estimates provided.

 What type of transfer are you making?

-Three broad types of transfer can be made into the Scottish Teachers’ scheme and they’re shown below.
-Bear in mind that you may have pension savings that match more than one description!
+Three broad types of transfer can be made into the NHS (Scotland) scheme.
+Take a look at the options below for more information on the type of transfer you’ll be making – bearing in mind you may have pension savings that match more than one description!

 Transfers from UK Public Sector Pension Schemes